District 5 Staff

 Vania Guevara, council aide

-Vania Guevara graduated with a Bachelor of Arts degree in Political Science and a minor in International Studies from the University of La Verne in Southern California.
-She is currently a second year graduate student in the MPA program at Arizona State University.
+Vania Guevara is a graduate of the MPA program at Arizona State University.
 Previously, Vania interned for former Congresswoman Hilda Solis providing constituent services.
 She also recently served as a volunteer coordinator for St. Vincent de Paul.
 Vania’s passion for community service is shown through her commitment to engage and inform people on local issues that affect their daily lives.
 Along with a team of young West Phoenix community leaders, Vania has served as a volunteer in the Maryvale community assisting residents in leadership workshops.
 In this role, she also has lead civic engagement training sessions on becoming more involved in public meetings.
 A native of California, she considers Phoenix to be her home now, and is inspired by the diverse communities within Phoenix.
 Vania’s dream of public service is now becoming a reality by serving the constituents of District 5.

 City of Phoenix